-Till today, there are 130 CVEs recorded in the Joomla CMS.
+Till today, more than 150 CVEs recorded in the Joomla CMS.
 Getting your site hacked not only costs you heavily but also is a nuisance.
 Each hack on a Joomla website incurs a loss of data, money, business, trust & reputation to the website as well as CMS.
 There have already been countless cases of Joomla hacks.
 On close inspection, we found that most of these hacked websites were either running an outdated version or had an unpatched vulnerability in its core, extension or themes.

 Hackers are lurking around the corner to attack poorly configured websites.
 Are you sure that is not yours?